 - Mr. Michael DeMaio Homage

-Thank you to all who have shared fun and loving notes.
+Thank you for sharing fun and loving notes.
 Mr. and Mrs. DeMaio have been so touched by these thoughtful gifts.

 And, sent a beautiful heart felt note of appreciation.